Fruity Pie Biscuit Bombs

 Sharing is caring!

-Fruity Pie Biscuit Bombs are delicious little nuggets of blueberry and cherry pie filling (or any fruit pie filling you like!) stuffed into a flaky biscuit round, baked, and covered in a powdered sugar glaze.
+Find yourself with leftover pie filling?
+Make these Fruity Pie Biscuit Bombs!
+They are delicious little nuggets of fruity pie filling stuffed into a flaky biscuit round, baked, and covered in a powdered sugar glaze.

 Contains affiliate links

-These are so easy to make with only 4 simple pantry ingredients and are the perfect recipe if you happen to find yourself with leftover pie filling from another recipe.
+These are so easy to make with simple pantry ingredients and are the perfect recipe if you happen to find yourself with leftover pie filling from another recipe.

-I’m using a combination of cherry and blueberry pie filling, but you can use any fruity pie filling like lemon, apple, strawberry, or peach.
+I’m using a combination of cherry, lemon and blueberry pie filling, but you can use any fruity pie filling such as raspberry, strawberry, or peach.

-You’ll only need a can of refrigerated biscuit dough.
-I’m using the smaller 10 count biscuits, but the large Grands size are great too!
-You can stuff more filling in the Grands.
-The other ingredients are a small amount of pie filling, powdered sugar for the glaze and a touch of almond extract (or use vanilla extract) for flavoring the glaze.
+You’ll only need a can of refrigerated biscuit dough, pie filling, powdered sugar for the glaze and a touch of almond extract (or use vanilla extract) for flavoring the glaze.

-Delicious puffs of mini pies in just about 20 minutes!
+Delicious puffs of mini pies in under 20 minutes!

 Love canned biscuit dough recipes?
 Try Pepperoni Pizza Money Bread or Garlic Knots.